georgiee/angular-workshop-skipbo/docs/challenges/04-rxjs.md

 > EmptyErrorImpl {message: "no elements in sequence", name: "EmptyError"}

 You use `takeWhile` before the `last` operator.
-If the stream is completed by `takeWhile` before anythign was emitted you will get that error.
+If the stream is completed by `takeWhile` before anything was emitted you will get that error.
 You can ensure at least one element being delivered to `last()` by using `defaultIfEmpty`.
 </details>